Hiimus/milestone-project-1/README.md

 [W3Schools](https://www.w3schools.com/) provided code to make a [responsive image grid](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) on gallery.html and a [responsive Iframe](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp) to contact.html.

-I used and modified the code from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) in order to get full width backgrounds that is compatible and responsive.
+I used and modified the code from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) in order to get full width backgrounds that are compatible and responsive.

 A styled [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) navbar and carousel was implemented in this project.
-Styled buttons and modals was also used from their library.
+Styled buttons and modals were also used from their library.

 ### Media